caheuer/neuro-renpy-implementation/README.md

 This is a universal mod for (almost) all Ren'Py games for AIs to control the game using the [Neuro Game API](https://github.com/VedalAI/neuro-sdk/blob/main/API/SPECIFICATION.md).
 It works for all games written in Ren'Py as long as they only include fairly standard Ren'Py functionalities.
-For more on what functionalities this mod supports, see the Functions and Features section.
+For more on what functionalities this mod supports, see the [Functions and Features](#functions-and-features) section.
-For specific games, see the Games section.
+For specific games, see the [Games](#games) section.

 This mod can also be used by developers who want to include Neuro Game API support in their Ren'Py game.
-For more information, see the For Developers section.
+For more information, see the [For Developers](#for-developers) section.

 ## Installation and Setup
 1. [Download the mod via GitHub](https://github.com/caheuer/neuro-renpy-implementation/archive/refs/heads/main.zip)
 2. Extract the files using your favorite ZIP file extractor
-3. Copy the **contents** of the `neuro-implementation` into the `game` folder of the Ren'Py game.
+3. Copy the **contents** (not the folder itself!) of the `neuro-implementation` folder into the `game` folder of the Ren'Py game.
 Each Ren'Py game installation will have a `game` folder.
 4. Edit `neuroconfig.py` to configurate the mod to your liking.
 You can open the file with any text file editor, such as Notepad on Windows.